Anthelmintic resistance in the equine roundworm

 The roundworm, Parascaris univalens, is the horse's largest intestinal parasite and very common in foals and young horses.
 In this research project, we are investigating a possible mutation in the parasite that may be behind the resistance – and horses are being recruited for the study!

-In this research project, we are investigating a possible mutation in the parasite that may be behind the resistance.
+The roundworm Parascaris univalens is the horse’s largest intestinal parasite and is very common in foals and young horses.
+In this research project, we are investigating a possible mutation in the parasite that may underlie the resistance.

 Resistance to deworming agents reported

 In general, foals are dewormed against roundworm several times during their first year of life.
-In the past, all available deworming agents have been effective against roundworm, but about 15 years ago there were international reports of resistance to ivermectin (Ivomec® and others).
-In 2005, the first cases of resistance to ivermectin were detected on Swedish farms.
-Currently, benzimidazole (Axilur®) or pyrantel (Banminth® and others) are used for deworming against roundworms, but resistance to these drugs has also been detected internationally.
+Previously, all available deworming drugs were effective against roundworm, but about 15 years ago the first report of resistance to ivermectin (Ivomec® and others) was published.
+Since then, the problem has expanded, and today there are also reports of resistance to benzimidazole (Axilur®) or pyrantel (Banminth® and others).

 Aim and objective